 Photo courtesy of Luca Barberis

-Regarding the buses, there are a number of lines that are indicated as accessible for wheelchair users but in practice the ramps are not always working and sometimes the stop is placed in a way that the ramp cannot go out properly, so here also it is good to ask the driver if at the stop you want to go he will be able to get the ramp out at the stop you want.
+Regarding the buses, there are a number of lines that are indicated as accessible for wheelchair users, but in practice the ramps are not always working and sometimes the stop is placed in a way that the ramp cannot go out properly.
+Better ask the driver if he is sure that he will be able to get the ramp out at the stop you want.

 Manual wheelchairs are welcome on public transport and also electric ones if they respect these sizes (electric scooters are not allowed):